thomas-fossati/draft-psa-token/draft-tschofenig-rats-psa-token.md

 {: #sec-verification-service-indicator}

-The Verification Service Indicator claim is a hint used by a relying party to locate a validation service for the token.
-The value is a text string that can be used to locate the service or a URL specifying the address of the service.
-A Verifier may choose to ignore this claim in favor of other information.
+The Verification Service Indicator claim is a hint used by a relying party to locate a verification service for the token.
+The value is a text string that can be used to locate the service (typically, a URL specifying the address of the verification service API).
+A Relying Party may choose to ignore this claim in favor of other information.

 ~~~
 {::include cddl/psa-verification-service-indicator.cddl}